Alex313031/gn-xp/docs/reference.md

 ```
   --blame
       Used with any value specified on a config, this will name the config that
-      cause that target to get the flag.
+      causes that target to get the flag.
 This doesn't currently work for libs
       and lib_dirs because those are inherited and are more complicated to
       figure out the blame (patches welcome).
 ```